lgw2/lgw2.github.io/_teaching/csci127-summer-2019/lectures/lecture8.md

 * Functions can return objects.
 * Method `__str__` can be used to override how objects are printed, e.g. `print(object)`.
+* It is common to split classes into their own files and import them.

 ## Active learning
 ### Activity 1